 Standing Out from the Crowd: The Real Effects of Outliers

-We examine the real effects of outlier opinions in the context of extreme analyst optimism.
-Instead of ignoring them as noise, managers appear to respond to the arrival of outlier forecasts with more aggressive earnings management.
-When identifying potential channels, we find that an outlier forecast subsequently generates more optimistic forecasts by peer analysts and greater market reactions.
-Further analyses reveal that issuing outlier forecast engenders career benefit, increasing an analyst’s chance to cover more important clients of his employer.
-Outlier forecasts are also more likely to take place when an analyst’s reputation cost is lower.
-These findings suggest that the propensity for expressing extreme views is situational, and that personal incentives are the likely cause at play.
+We study the impact of outlier opinions – extreme views voiced by individuals – in financial markets.
+Using analyst forecasts as a laboratory, we show that market participants respond to the arrival of extremely optimistic forecasts, instead of ignoring them as noise.
+An outlier forecast subsequently moves group consensus and begets more extreme forecasts by peers.
+Outlier forecasts also generate stronger market reactions from investors, more media coverage, and more conservative management guidance.
+Further analyses reveal that issuing outlier forecasts increases an analyst’s chance to cover more important clients of his employer.
+Outlier forecasts are also more likely to take place when an analyst’s reputation cost is lower and information uncertainty is high.
+These findings suggest that the propensity for expressing extreme views is situational and that personal incentives are the likely cause at play.

 Suggested Citation: Suggested Citation